Over

 or moved until I am fully satisfied with the end result.
 The body

-is then French polished in its entirety and aged for three months
+is then French polished in its entirety to a mirror surface approxamately two thousands of an inch thick with a golden, buttery shellac and aged for up to three months

 The Model 1a